-7.8.
-ASSIGNING NODES TO ROLES IN THE WEB UI
+6.7.
+TAGGING NODES INTO ROLES IN THE WEB UI

-After registering and inspecting the hardware of each node, you assign them into roles from your plan.
+After registering and inspecting the hardware of each node, you tag them into specific profiles.
+These profiles match your nodes to a specific flavor and deployment role.

-To assign nodes to a role, scroll to the 3 Configure Roles and Assign Nodes section on the Plan screen.
-Each role uses a spinner widget to assign the number of nodes to a role.
-The available nodes per roles are based on the tagged nodes in Section 7.6, "Tagging Nodes into Profiles in the Web UI".
+To assign nodes to a role, scroll to the 3 Configure Roles and Assign Nodes section on the Deployment Plan screen.
+Click Assign Nodes for a chosen role.
+A window appears that allows you to select the nodes to assign to the role.
+Once you have selected the role's nodes, click Assign/Unassign Selected Nodes.